srsran/srsRAN_4G_docs/srslte_user_manuals/source/general/source/1_installation.rst

  - `Arch Linux <https://www.archlinux.org/packages/?q=srsLTE>`_
  - `Debian (Pop OS, Mint, etc) <https://packages.debian.org/search?suite=default&section=all&arch=any&searchon=names&keywords=srsLTE>`_

-Note, only Ubuntu packages are maintained by SRS.
-Package managers keep other distributions up to date and may not always have the latest version of srsLTE.
-Check which version is available before downloading.
+Note, only the Launchpad packages for Ubuntu are maintained by SRS.
+Different distributions will maintain their own packages for srsLTE, which may or may not be up to date.
+Check the available version before installing to ensure you are using the desired version of srsLTE.

 Fedora does not yet have support for a package installation of srsLTE.